12turnbullb/aws-react-bedrock-nlq/README.md

 In this sample project, we use DynamoDB to store chat history for each chat session, which is defined as the period between page refreshes.
 Each time the page is refreshed, a new session ID is created and the chats are stored according to that session ID.

 We have two function in our Lambda script, one to write chat history to dynamoDB and one to read from it.
-At the end of our NLQ pipeline, we write relevant context to DyanmoDB for the subsequent chat to use.
-Before each Amazon Bedrock call, we pass in the latest conversation history from DynamoDB as context.

 ## Security